floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 I had actually implemented vertex- and index-buffer views at first because it would have reduced the size of `sg_bindings` by 36 bytes (32 bytes vertex-buffer-offsets and 4 bytes index-buffer-offset).
-In the end I rolled that change back since none of the backend 3D APIs require to create view objects for binding vertex- and index-buffers, but some rendering scenarios (like writing a renderer backend for Dear ImGui) heavily depend on dynamic offsets for vertex- and index-data.
+In the end I rolled that change back since none of the backend 3D APIs require creating view objects for binding vertex- and index-buffers, but some rendering scenarios (like writing a renderer backend for Dear ImGui) heavily depend on dynamic offsets for vertex- and index-data.